chengchengcode/FAST-data-reduction/README.md

 * Build ds9 region file with ra dec of beam 01: *FAST-Beam-regionfile.ipynb*

-* Correct the velocity into Local Standard of Rest Velocity: *dopplerfast.pro*
+* IDL code to correct the velocity into Local Standard of Rest Velocity: *dopplerfast.pro*; python code is included in the ipynb file in ON-OFF mode.

 ## Obs by Tracking mode.